Nationals vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Freddie Freeman, Lane Thomas and others in the Los Angeles Dodgers-Washington Nationals matchup at Dodger Stadium on Tuesday at 10:10 PM ET.
+You can find player prop bet odds for Freddie Freeman, Lane Thomas and others on the Los Angeles Dodgers and Washington Nationals heading into their matchup at 4:10 PM ET on Wednesday at Dodger Stadium.

 Bet on this matchup or its props with DraftKings!